 Is monstera siltepecana toxic to pets?

-Sadly no. Monstera plants in general are toxic when ingested, so it’s best to keep them away from cats, dogs, pets, and kids.
+Sadly yes.
+Monstera plants in general are toxic when ingested, so it’s best to keep them away from cats, dogs, pets, and kids.
 Luckily they look great hanging up high out of reach, so that’s the perfect solution.
 See my post about 16 plants that are non-toxic to pets for more!

 Where can I find a monstera siltepecana?

 If you are lucky, you can find a big lush siltepecana in a hanging basket at a big box store.
 My friend found one at a Walmart, and it is gorgeous!
 They aren’t common, though.
 And someone will surely snatch them up as soon as they hit the shelves.